 Please Note: Our rescued pugs will not be adopted to homes, or placed in foster care to homes where all the current resident dogs are not spayed or neutered.
 Exceptions will be made if there is a medical reason for your dogs not being spayed/neutered but a veterinarian letter will be required as proof.
 Your understanding is appreciated.

 Pugs and pug mixes that are adopted through us have received needed vaccinations, a heartworm test, are on heartworm preventative, and have been examined by a veterinarian.
-In many cases, the dog may have had other medical procedures or surgery while in PROS care.
-PROS will disclose any medical conditions that we know about prior to the adoption.
+In many cases, the dog may have had other medical procedures or surgery while in PRNC care.
+PRNC will disclose any medical conditions that we know about prior to the adoption.

-- Before the adoption process begins, a PROS volunteer will do a home check, visiting the home of the prospective adopter.
+- If your application is approved, a Pug Rescue of Northern California volunteer will contact you to do a home check.
 This allows us to make sure that the home is “pug proofed” and otherwise compatible for the new adoptee.
 Depending on volunteer availability, the home visit can take 2 to 4 weeks to be done.

 - When we have a pug or pug mix, which we feel might be a suitable match for you; we will give you a call.
 We try to have the prospective adopter meet the dog at the home of the people who have been fostering the dog.
 This allows you to see the dog in a familiar environment.
 We require all of the family members of the potential adopting family to make this visit together.
 If all parties are in agreement that this pug or pug mix is the right match, and a home visit has been completed, (see #2) there is a 24 hour waiting period before an adoption can be completed.
 This is to try to assure that the decision is based on more than spur-of-the-moment pure emotion, a decision that will later be regretted.
 Our goal is to find a “forever” home for these pugs and pug mixes; we want this to be a well considered addition of a new “family member”.

 - The last step in the adoption process is the signing of the adoption agreement.
-The PROS agreement requires, among other things, that the adoptive family keep the dog current on all vaccinations and medications, contacts PROS prior to euthanizing the dog (except in cases if extreme medical emergency) and contact PROS if they can no longer keep the dog for any reason, returning the dog to PROS in that event.
+The agreement requires, among other things, that the adoptive family keep the dog current on all vaccinations and medications, contacts Pug Rescue of Northern California prior to euthanizing the dog (except in cases if extreme medical emergency) and contact Pug Rescue of Northern California if they can no longer keep the dog for any reason.

 If you are interested in adopting, please fill out the application form.